 - To give you an opportunity to explain and defend your approach (this is an important skill to learn as engineers).

-- To provide an opportuntity to assess your understanding of the project.
+- To provide an opportunity to assess your understanding of the project.

 You get 4 project “slip days”.
-They can be only used on the final code hand-in and final report for projects.
-They can NOT be used for initial design docs.
-One slip day will extend the deadline of both the final code hand-in and the final report.
-After the 4 project “slip days” are used up, we will deduct 10% of the total possible points (per day) from the affected component of the project.
+They can be only used on the final code hand-in for projects, and at most 2 can be used on any single project.
+They can NOT be used for design docs, checkpoints, or final reports.
+After the 4 project “slip days” are used up, no credit will be given for late work.

 Slip days can only be used in whole numbers.
 There is a small unannounced grace period after the deadline of each assignment where you can still turn in assignments without using slip days.
 You can check your slip day usage on the autograder web interface.

 Collaboration PolicyNote: Projects are a shared responsiblity and all project members will incur penalties for cheating.

 We encourage you to ask other students in this semester’s course about the concepts, algorithms, or approaches needed to do the projects and assignments; both giving and taking advice will help you to learn.
 However, what you turn in must be your own, or for projects, your group’s own work; copying other people’s code, solution sets, or from any other sources, including online sources, is strictly prohibited.
 The project assignments must be the work of the students turning them in.
 Wherever you have benefited from the work of others, you should credit it properly in your code and/or writeup.
 Note: Only projects are group assignments.
 Homeworks are individual and you should not look at or copy other code, even that of your project groupmates.

 Examples of acceptable collaboration between students in different project groups in this semester’s course:

 - Explaining a concept to another student, or asking another student to explain a concept to you

 - Discussing various algorithms or approaches for project components